-In connection with some of its acquisitions, the Company agreed to make additional future payments to the seller contingent upon achievement of specific performance-based milestones by the acquired entities.
-Pursuant to the provisions of Topic 805, the Company will re-measure these liabilities each reporting period and record changes in the fair value in its Condensed Consolidated Statement of Operations and Comprehensive Income.
-Increases or decreases in the fair value of the contingent consideration liability which is measured as the present value of expected future cash flows, a Level 3 measurement in the fair value hierarchy, can result from changes in discount periods and rates, as well as changes in the estimates on the achievement of the performance-based milestones.
+In connection with certain acquisitions, the Company has agreed to make additional future payments to the seller contingent upon achievement of specific performance-based milestones by the acquired entities.
+Pursuant to the provisions of Topic 805, the Company will re-measure these liabilities each reporting period and record changes in the fair value in its Condensed Consolidated Statement of Operations.
+Increases or decreases in the fair value of the contingent consideration liability which is measured as the present value of expected future cash flows, a Level 3 (Level 3 hierarchy as defined by ASC Topic 820, Fair Value Measurements and Disclosures ("Topic 820")) measurement in the fair value hierarchy, can result from changes in discount periods and rates, as well as changes in the estimates on the achievement of the performance-based milestones.

-Contingent acquisition consideration as of December 25, 2011 and June 24, 2012 is summarized in the following table (in millions):
+Contingent acquisition consideration as of December 25, 2011 and September 30, 2012 is summarized in the following table (in millions):

 Balance as of December 25, 2011 \$ 7.6

 Cash payments (4.0)

+Adjustments (0.5)

-Balance as of June 24, 2012 \$ 3.6
+Balance as of September 30, 2012 \$ 3.1

-As of June 24, 2012, \$2.5 million is reflected in other current liabilities and \$1.1 million is reflected in other long-term liabilities in the condensed consolidated balance sheet.
-Other than the cash payments noted above, there were no changes in the fair value of contingent consideration for the three and six month periods ended June 24, 2012.
+As of September 30, 2012, \$2.0 million is reflected in other current liabilities and \$1.1 million is reflected in other long-term liabilities in the condensed consolidated balance sheet.
+Other than the cash payments noted above, there were no changes in the fair value of contingent consideration for the three and nine month periods ended September 30, 2012.

-Pursuant to the terms of the agreement and plan of merger with DEI Services Corporation ("DEI") entered into on August 9, 2010 ("the DEI Agreement"), upon achievement of certain cash receipts, revenue, EBITDA and backlog amounts in 2010, 2011 and 2012, the Company will be obligated to pay certain additional contingent consideration (the "DEI Contingent Consideration").
-The Company has paid \$2.9 million related to the DEI Contingent Consideration of which \$2.5 million was paid in April 2012.
-As of June 24, 2012, the potential undiscounted amount of future DEI Contingent Consideration that may be payable by the Company under the DEI Agreement is between \$2.0 million and \$4.5 million, subject to potential reductions if certain cash receipts are not collected.
-The DEI Contingent Consideration, which includes contingent consideration already paid and potential future contingent consideration, may be reduced in the event certain anticipated cash receipts are not collected within agreed upon time period, and could reduce the prior and future contingent consideration by approximately \$6.0 million.
+Pursuant to the terms of the agreement and plan of merger with DEI Services Corporation entered into on August 9, 2010 ("the DEI Agreement"), upon achievement of certain cash receipts, revenue, EBITDA and backlog amounts in 2010, 2011 and 2012, the Company will be obligated to pay certain additional contingent consideration (the "DEI Contingent Consideration").
+The Company has paid \$2.9 million related to the DEI Contingent Consideration, of which \$2.5 million was paid in April 2012.
+As of September 30, 2012, the potential undiscounted amount of future DEI Contingent Consideration that may be payable by the Company under the DEI Agreement is between \$1.0 million and \$4.0 million, subject to potential reductions if certain cash receipts are not collected, which was reduced by \$0.5 million in the third quarter of 2012 related to certain amounts that were not collected.
+The DEI Contingent Consideration, which includes contingent consideration already paid and potential future contingent consideration, has a right of offset in the event certain anticipated cash receipts are not collected within agreed upon time period and could reduce the prior and future contingent consideration by approximately \$5.5 million.